Fostering Community in the Tri-Cities

 Immigrants play an important role in Canada’s economy and culture, so individual communities need to focus on making them feel welcome and settled.

 LIPs are an effective way to accomplish this because they include representatives from local government, education, health, libraries, business, faith-based groups and community and social service sectors – organizations that immigrants interact with every day.
-The Tri-Cities Local Immigration Partnership (TCLIP) is funded by Citizenship and Immigration Canada.
+The Tri-Cities Local Immigration Partnership (TCLIP) is funded by Immigration, Refugees & Citizenship Canada (IRCC).

 About our Members